 Your practitioner will be wearing appropriate PPE for your appointment to help keep you and them safe.
-What they wear depends on the nature of their work, their level of vulnerability and yours.
-It will include a face mask and perhaps also gloves, an apron, a gown or eye protection.
 Please bring an appropriate mask or face covering to wear during your treatment.
-We can supply masks to patients -disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.
+We can supply – disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.

-Please allow your practitioner to open and close the clinic doors for you and avoid, as far as possible, touching anything in the treatment room.
+Please allow your practitioner to open and close doors for you and avoid, as far as possible, touching surfaces in the treatment room.
 Please keep to a minimum the personal effects you bring with you (bags, coats etc).
 A tray will be provided, onto which you can place your keys, phone, jewellery etc during the session.
 This will be cleaned between appointments.

-Your practitioner will endeavour to maintain social distancing, except where closer contact is necessitated by the nature of their work – so you may find you are sitting at a greater distance from the practitioners than usual while conversing and may be asked to perform assessment movements and actions at a distance from your practitioner.
+Your practitioner will endeavour to maintain social distancing, except where closer contact is necessitated by the nature of their work.

 If you need to use the toilet facilities while visiting the practice, please be aware that although the rest room will have been cleaned before the start of the clinic day and at intervals through the day, it may pose a contamination risk.
 If you are concerned, cleaning materials are provided to enable you to sanitise contact surfaces to your satisfaction before using the facilities.
 Please ensure that you wash your hands both before and afterwards.